xopez/better-feediverse/README.md

-*feediverse* will read RSS/Atom feeds and send the messages as Mastodon posts.
+*better_feediverse* will read RSS/Atom feeds and send the messages as Mastodon posts.
 It's meant to add a little bit of spice to your timeline from other places.
 Please use it responsibly.

 ## Install

-    pip install feediverse
+    pip install better_feediverse

 ## Run

-The first time you run *feediverse* you'll need to tell it your Mastodon instance and get an access token which it will save in a configuration file.
-If you don't specify a config file it will use `~/.feediverse`:
+The first time you run *better_feediverse* you'll need to tell it your Mastodon instance and get an access token which it will save in a configuration file.
+If you don't specify a config file it will use `~/.better_feediverse`:

-    feediverse
+    better_feediverse

-Once *feediverse* is configured you can add it to your crontab:
+Once *better_feediverse* is configured you can add it to your crontab:

-    */15 * * * * /usr/local/bin/feediverse
+    */15 * * * * /usr/local/bin/better_feediverse

-Run `feediverse --help` to show the command line options.
+Run `better_feediverse --help` to show the command line options.

 ## Post Format

-You can customize the post format by opening the configuration file (default is ~/.feediverse) and updating the *template* property of your feed.
+You can customize the post format by opening the configuration file (default is ~/.better_feediverse) and updating the *template* property of your feed.
 The default format is:

     {title} {url}